-The River Basin Center is now taking applications for its spring 2022 science communication internship, ECOL 4940.
+The River Basin Center offers a science communication internship, ECOL 4940.
 This creative and fast-paced internship is unpaid, but it fulfills the university experiential learning requirement and satisfies a major elective for both AB and BS ecology students.

 The work of the River Basin Center connects freshwater science to management and policy.
 RBC faculty, staff and graduate students take an interdisciplinary approach to aquatic management issues around the globe, with a particular emphasis on those issues in the southeastern United States.
 The RBC is affiliated with the Odum School of Ecology, but RBC’s members are drawn from units across the University of Georgia.